-The University of Mississippi Department of Biology is committed to creating an environment that fosters diversity, equity, and inclusion.
-We acknowledge the systemic racism and sexism that permeates academic institutions and our scientific fields, and our responsibility to improve policies, procedures, and departmental culture to break down barriers to diversity, equity, and inclusion.
-Science innovation is limited if our department does not fully support people from all backgrounds.
-As a department, our aim is to cultivate mutual respect, encouragement, and appreciation of every person within our diverse community of faculty, staff, and students and to initiate and promote inclusive and equitable research, education, and outreach efforts.
-To create such a culture, each of us must invest in learning about our individual conscious and unconscious assumptions.
-As such, we will invest in thoughtful and intentional efforts towards these goals.
+The University of Mississippi Department of Biology is committed to creating an environment that fosters diversity, equity, and inclusion (DEI).
+This goal has two fundamental motivations: first, it is a moral imperative to critically examine and dismantle systems that allow or enable discrimination, inequity, or exclusion; second, scientific advances depend on novel solutions, creative ideas, and diverse perspectives, all of which are limited if our department does not fully support people from all backgrounds.
+We acknowledge the legacy and persistence of both overt and institutionalized discrimination based on race, ethnicity, religion, disability, veteran status, sex, gender identity, and sexual orientation.
+Our responsibility is to improve policies, procedures, and departmental culture to break down barriers to diversity, equity, and inclusion.
+As a department, our aims are to cultivate mutual respect, encouragement, and appreciation of every person within our diverse community of faculty, staff, and students and to initiate and promote inclusive and equitable research, education, and outreach efforts.
+To create such a culture, each of us must invest in learning about and addressing our individual conscious and unconscious assumptions.
+As such, we will invest in thoughtful and intentional efforts towards these aims.

 The Department of Biology is committed to:

-- Align the Department of Biology DEI goals with the College of Liberal Arts 10 in 3 Equity Plan and with those of the University of Mississippi Pathways to Equity.
+- Aligning the Department of Biology DEI aims with the College of Liberal Arts 10 in 3 Equity Plan and with those of the University of Mississippi Pathways to Equity.

-- Interrogate and evaluate our existing departmental policy and culture using a lens of diversity, equity, and inclusion.
+- Interrogating our existing departmental policy and culture using a lens of diversity, equity and inclusion.

-- Identify barriers to recruitment and retention of people from marginalized groups, and remove these barriers through actions designed to reach explicit recruitment and retention goals.
+- Identifying barriers to recruitment and retention of people from marginalized and underrepresented groups in STEM, and remove these barriers through actions designed to reach explicit recruitment and retention outcomes.

-- Create an inclusive community that allows feedback from all constituents, including staff, graduate and undergraduate students.
+- Creating an inclusive community that allows feedback from all constituents, including staff, graduate and undergraduate students.

-- Educate ourselves about DEI issues through multiple outlets, learn about existing efforts, and openly share those resources.
+- Educating ourselves about DEI issues through multiple outlets, learning about existing efforts, and openly sharing those resources.

-- Maintain accountability for progress towards these goals.
+- Maintaining accountability for progress towards these aims.